funvill/funvill.github.io/_posts/2023-01-29-idea002-keyboard-flute.md

 Keyboard fetishes, synthesizer nut jobs, geeks, macro pad enthusiasts.
 I don’t think the market size is that large as it is a very specialized product.
 Maybe in the few hundred people level.

+## Feedback

+> bonus points if you build it in an actual ocarina of time shaped frame.

+I considered making it in the same of a "ocarina of time" but, the boards are considerably cheaper if they are in a 10x10cm square.
+I would also have to 3d print a case for a "ocarina of time" shaped one.
+That's a lot of 3d printing.

+> I like it!
+Can it output midi?

+Midi requires a RS485 converter.
+I wasn't going to include one because it would add complexity to the board.
+Open Sound Control (OSC) supports streaming over ethernet, then you can go OSC to Midi if you needed too.